 Many popular orchids are content with relative humidity levels around 40-60%.
 Some like more.
 So unless you live in the tropics, your plants will likely need a little help from you.

 Be aware that central heating can cause dry air.
 If the humidity drops indoors, use a humidity tray or room humidifier to increase the moisture in the air.
 Grouping plants also helps to maintain the humidity around them.

 Orchid potting mix is typically made of fir bark or sphagnum moss and does not contain nutrients that most all-purpose potting mixes do.

 You need to fertilize your orchids regularly while they're growing to keep them healthy and give them the nutrients they need to promote blooming.

-The Grow More Orchid Food, shown here, contains a high-phosphorous 6-30-30 formula.
+This orchid fertilizer contains all the nutrients your orchids need for bigger blooms and healthier roots and foliage.
 It's easy to use -- just add it to water to give your orchids more blooming power.

 Orchid potting medium (which is made up of fir bark and/or sphagnum moss) breaks down after a couple years and becomes too compact in the container.

 It's a good idea to replace it because compact medium doesn't allow the roots to get air and can cause root rot.

 The best time to repot your orchid is when new growth begins, but never while it's blooming.